National Visa Type D

 Can I enter Germany and stay for long term?

 All citizens of so-called "third countries" (non-EU countries) need a visa to stay in Germany for more than three months or work here.
-That means only citizens of the EU countries and Iceland, Liechtenstein, Norway, and Switzerland do not require a visa to live in Germany.
+That means only citizens of the EU countries and Australia, Israel, Japan, Canada, New Zealand, the Republic of Korea, Great Britain, Northern Ireland, and the US do not require a visa to enter Germany.
 The long-stay visa most foreign citizens need to obtain is called the "National Visa Type D".

 Most people from third countries also require a visa for shorter visits.
 You can find out more about it in our chapter "Visitor Visa".